 \begin{proof} We prove the theorem by induction on the rank $n$. \begin{step}[Check the base of the induction] For $n=2$, the theorem holds due to the existence of the rank-2 't Hooft bundles.
-We saw in Lemma \ref{lem:rank2-thooft+unobstructed} that a vector bundle $E_2^k$ of such a kind indeed is unobstructed, $\mu$-stable (which, in the rank 2 case, is equivalent to satisfying \ref{T2}) and satisfies \ref{T3}.
-All global sections $s$ of $E_2^k(1)$ vanishes on locally complete intersection curves $C_k$ of degree $k+1$ and arithmetic genus $-k$.
-These are supported on $\le k+1$ disjoint lines and will consists of the union of $k+1$ disjoint lines for $s$ general.
-We checked that the curves $C_k$ of these kind are unobstructed and $\cali_{C_k}(1)$ satisfies \ref{T1}.
+By Lemma \ref{lem:rank2-thooft+unobstructed}, 't Hooft $E_2^k$ of rank-2 is unobstructed, slope-stable (which is equivalent to satisfying \ref{T2}) and satisfies \ref{T3}.
+A non-zero global section $s$ of $E_2^k(1)$ vanishes on a locally complete intersection curve $C_k$ of degree $k+1$ and arithmetic genus $-k$.
+These are supported on $\le k+1$ disjoint lines and will consist of the union of $k+1$ disjoint lines, generically.
+We checked that the curves $C_k$ of this kind are unobstructed and $\cali_{C_k}(1)$ satisfies \ref{T1}. \end{step}